AstraBert/drosophila-evolution/README.md

 conda deactivate
 ```

-Remembe to change lines 8-11 if you want different populations:
+Remember to change lines 8-11 if you want different populations:

 ```python
 p1 = "DrosSim"